julianbonilla/cms-contentful-app/README.md

 yarn dev
 ```

 Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
-If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

 ### Step 7.
 Try Draft Mode